Neil Blaney: Early life

 Neil Blaney was born in 1922 in the village of Rossnakill in rural Fanad Peninsula in the north of County Donegal, in Ireland.
 The second eldest of a family of eleven, Blaney's father Neal had been a commander of the Irish Republican Army (IRA) in Donegal during the War of Independence and the Civil War.
 His father served as both a TD and as a Senator from 1927 through 1948; at which point Neil Blaney succeed him in that role.
 It was from his father that Blaney got his strong republican views and his first introduction to politics.
-He was educated locally at Tamney on the rugged Fanad Peninsula and later attended St Eunan's College in Letterkenny as a boarder.
+He was educated locally at Tamney on the Fanad Peninsula and later attended St Eunan's College in Letterkenny as a boarder.
 Blaney later worked as an organiser with the Irish National Vintners and Grocers Association.

 Early political career

 Blaney was first elected to Dáil Éireann for the Donegal East constituency in a by-election in December 1948, following the death of his father from cancer.
 He also became a member of Donegal County Council.
 Upon his election Blaney was the youngest member of the Dáil.
 He remained on the backbenches for a number of years before he was one of a group of young party members handpicked by Seán Lemass to begin a re-organisation drive for the party following the defeat at the 1954 general election.
 Within the party Blaney gained fame by running the party's by-election campaigns throughout the 1950s and 1960s.
 He introduced the concept of cavalcades after his election victories in his constituency together with roadside bonfires.
 At the time this was an alien political concept in Ireland.
 Blaney also adopted wearing sunglasses, chewing gum and wearing bright ties and colourful suits.
 His dedicated bands of supporters earned the sobriquet 'the Donegal Mafia', and succeeded in getting Des O'Malley and Gerry Collins elected to the Dáil.